Skip to Main Content

 Regions Community Development Corporation, or RCDC, is a wholly owned subsidiary of Regions Bank that supports underserved communities with limited access to traditional sources of capital by providing debt and equity financing for projects and entities with a community development purpose.
 The corporation was launched in late 2020 and has made significant progress on their commitment to create inclusive prosperity in the communities that Regions Bank serves.

 RCDC recently announced $2 million equity investment in Optus Bank.
 And now, RCDC has closed three additional equity investment deals in the first month of 2022.
 The first is a $1 million investment in Southern Bancorp, a Community Development Financial Institution (CDFI) and public-benefit corporation based in Arkadelphia, Arkansas.
-CDFIs are private financial institutions that are 100% dedicated to delivering responsible, affordable lending to help low-income, low-wealth, and other disadvantaged people and communities.
+CDFIs are private financial institutions that are 100% dedicated to delivering responsible, affordable lending to help low-income, low-wealth, and other disadvantaged people and communities as identified by CDFI Investment Area geographic criteria.

-Regions has a strong commitment to collaborating with and investing in CDFIs and MDIs, and these relationships help further our shared goals to empower communities of color and help close the racial wealth gap.
+Regions has a strong commitment to collaborating with and investing in CDFIs that meet the necessary criteria for investing based on their CDFI Investment Area designation.
+These relationships help further our shared goals to empower communities of color and help close the racial wealth gap.

 David Christian, head of Community Development Lending and Investments and Regions Community Development Corporation chief operating officer